simonmichael/hledger_site/src/workflows.md

 Use hledger's import command to convert and import the new transactions, and use any of the hledger UIs to see reports.

-[Importing CSV data](import-csv.md) is a quick tutorial on the importing from CSV part.
+[Tutorial: Import CSV data](import-csv.md) is a quick tutorial on the importing from CSV part.
 Some downloading helpers can be found at
 <https://plaintextaccounting.org/#data-importconversion> (search for "download").